um-cap-lab/um-cap-lab.github.io/_pages/about_shane.md

-My name is Shane Storks.
-I am a postdoctoral Research Fellow in the Weinberg Institute for Cognitive Science at the University of Michigan.
+My name is Huteng Dai (xu˨˩tʰəŋ˧˥ tai˥˨ 戴虎腾; [meaning](https://www.pinterest.com/pin/281826889168185122/)).
+I am an assistant professor of computational linguistics and phonology at the [University of Michigan](https://lsa.umich.edu/linguistics).

-My research evaluates and strengthens the language learning, reasoning, and visual grounding capabilities in NLP technologies, often drawing from cognitive psychology and linguistics.
-I’m also interested in the broader impacts of NLP applications and research practice.
+My research focuses on understanding how humans learn sound patterns from noisy, real-world data.
+I build interpretable models of phonological learning that are not only mathematically well-defined but also succeed on real-world corpora.

-Find out more about my recent work and contact me at [shanestorks.com](http://shanestorks.com).
+Find out more about my recent work at: [hutengdai.com](https://hutengdai.com).
+You can also contact me at [huteng@umich.edu](mailto:huteng@umich.edu).